jfflbnntt/dmsguild/expandedArmory/expandedArmory.md

 Weapons tend to fall into certain categories based on how they are best used.
 Heavy weapons are slow but punishing when they connect.
 Light blades excel at quick strikes, while larger blades cut deeply.
 Whips and chains can wrap around obstacles or even be used with some skill to entangle targets.
 Applying the following new weapon properties helps to reinforce these ideas.
 See *Appendix B* for a listing of weapons grouped by each property.

 **Balanced.** A weapon with this property is particularly well-balanced or suited to exploiting tactical openings.
-You have Advantage on Opportunity Attacks using this weapon.
+You have Advantage on opportunity attacks using this weapon.
 Double-edged swords of short to medium length tend to be more **balanced** than other types of weapons.
 A **balanced** weapon cannot also be **slow**.

-**Brutal.** These weapons make the most of brute strength.
-When the you satisfy the minimum Strength requirement in the parentheses you do greater than average damage.
+**Brutal.** These weapons rely on heavy mass or cruel spikes and barbs to deal higher than normal damage.
 If the result of any rolled weapon damage die is 1, reroll it and take the new result instead.
-This includes any extra damage dice provided by a critical hit or Martial Arts damage, but does not include sneak attack damage dice or spell damage dice.
+This includes any damage dice provided by a critical hit or martial arts feature, but does not include sneak attack damage dice or spell damage dice.
 This benefit is lost against targets wearing **durable** armor.
 Impaling, crushing, and **heavy** weapons tend to also be **brutal**.
-A **brutal** weapon cannot also be **light** or **feeble**.
+A **brutal** weapon cannot also be **light**, **finesse**, or **feeble**.

-**Feeble.** This weapon is weak, brittle, or otherwise poorly made and deals less damage than usual.
+**Feeble.** A weapon with this property is weak, brittle, crafted of sub-standard materials, or otherwise poorly made and deals less damage than usual.
 If the result of any weapon damage die is its max value, reroll it and take the new result.
 A **feeble** weapon cannot also be **brutal**.

-**Flexible.** A weapon with this property can be used to neutralize the benefits of shields and cover.
+**Flexible.** A weapon with this property consists of multiple interlocking parts or made entirely of a flexible material and can be used to neutralize the benefits of shields and cover.
 As long as the attacker can see the target an attack made with this weapon ignores AC bonuses from shields or half cover and treats three-quarter cover as only half cover.
 Whips, chains, and flails are all **flexible** weapons.

-**Grappling.** These weapons can be used to make a grappling attack instead of doing damage.
+**Grappling.** These weapons are made from entangling cords, chains, nets, or have special hooks designed for grabbing and can be used to make a grappling attack instead of doing damage.
 Using a weapon in this way does not require you to have a free hand and you make a melee or ranged weapon attack roll in place of a STR (Athletics) check, but otherwise works in the same way as a normal grappling Attack. **Grappling** weapons tend to also be **flexible** and **monk** weapons, but aren't required to be either.

-**High Crit.** These weapons deal unusually large amounts of damage on a critical hit.
+**High Crit.** These weapons deal unusually large amounts of damage on a critical hit due to their sharp blades or long spikes.
 Whenever you score a critical hit with this weapon maximize the base damage and then roll any extra crit damage dice normally.
 This feature is nullified by targets wearing **tough** armor.
-Chopping weapons like axes and single edged swords and impaling weapons like picks tend to be **high crit** weapons.
+Chopping weapons like axes, single edged swords, and impaling weapons like picks tend to be **high crit** weapons.

 **Lunging.** Some one-handed weapons are long and light enough to be used as a reach weapon, but do less damage beyond 5'.
 When making a reach attack with a **lunging** weapon use the lower damage die listed in parentheses.
 You cannot use this feature while also using a **versatile** weapon in both hands.
 A **lunging** weapon cannot also be **heavy** or **two-handed**.